supertypeai/sectors-kb/sectors_documentation/database_documentation.md

 ### idx_aggregated_calc
 ----------------------
 This MV is used to provide metrics aggregation of all active companies in IDX.
-This MV get scheduled refresh everyday at 05:05 and 11:05 (GMT+7).
+This MV get scheduled refresh everyday at 05:05 (GMT+7).

 | Column Name             | Data Type        | Description | How to Calculate  |
 | ----------------------- | ---------------- | -------------------------------------------------------- | --------------------------------------- |